The silly season is upon us once again.

 What a mixed bag this time of year can be!

 Sometimes no matter how hard we work to create a Christmas free of stress and conflict, the pressure and tension can get the better of us.
-This year has been challenging in more ways than we could have imagined possible, so as you move towards the end of the year you might notice big feelings like grief, fear and anger bubbling to the surface.
+The past couple of years have been challenging in more ways than we could have possibly imagined, so as you move towards the end of the year you might notice big feelings like grief, fear and anger bubbling to the surface.
 If you’ve lost someone you love or had a relationship end, Christmas can be a sad and lonely time, and a time of reflecting.
 If you’re experiencing symptoms of mental illness, this time of year can be particularly unsettling and triggering.
 All sorts of painful and uncomfortable feelings can bubble up, especially when there are complicated family dynamics involved.

 Finding ways to take care of yourself is always important, but particularly so around this time of year.
 By coming up with a concrete plan you’re taking a preventative approach to looking after yourself.

 We’ve come up with a few ideas below to get you started.

 If you’re feeling anxious about spending time with particular people what are some ways that you can create boundaries to protect yourself?
-Maybe you could consider limiting the amount of time you spend with certain people?
-Or perhaps you could plan ahead to take time-out before you reach a point where you feel suffocated, overwhelmed or angry (or however it is that you feel in this context).
+Maybe you could limit the amount of time you spend with certain people?
+Or perhaps plan ahead to take time-out before you reach a point where you feel suffocated, overwhelmed or angry by the people around you.
+What are your red flags to take a breather and step back?

 If you have a pattern of self-sacrificing, it might be worth thinking about how much you’re willing to sacrifice your own needs to take care of other people.
 Putting limits around taking care of others can bring up feelings of guilt, but not protecting yourself in this way can lead to resentment, burn-out and passive-aggressive feelings.
 Are there a few small things you schedule in to make sure your needs or preferences don’t fall to the bottom of the list?